jzhang27143/tsne/README.md

 # Parallelizing Gradient Calculations in t-SNE
 By: Jason Zhang, Vy Nguyen

+Our project video can be found here: https://www.youtube.com/watch?v=1XCk9WfPTds

 ## Summary
 We plan to parallelize the t-distributed Stochastic Neighbor Embedding (t-SNE) method for non-linear dimensionality reduction using NVIDIA GPU's.
 Sequential implementations have seen speedups in algorithmic complexity from nearest-neighbors and Barnes-Hut approximations [1], and in this work we seek to exploit parallelism to further accelerate the gradient calculations in t-SNE.